Souherdya/PRODIGY_ML_01/README.md

-A machine Learning project under supervision of Prodigy InfoTech, that predicts house prices based on a suppied dataset and thereafter plots the predicted and actual prices based on fed data.
+A machine Learning project under supervision of Prodigy InfoTech, that predicts house prices based on a suppied dataset with the help of a liner regression based ML model , and thereafter plots the predicted and actual prices based on fed data.